NyaGo

-Lucy Gondwe (known as Trizah Titus and later NyaGo) is a Malawian Afro-spiritual singer, songwriter, and activist.
+Lucy Gondwe, born 04.11.1986 (known as Trizah Titus and later NyaGo) is a Malawian Afro-spiritual singer, songwriter, and activist.
 She fuses traditional Vimbuza healing rhythms of the Tumbuka people with gospel, house, and contemporary African music.
 Her autobiographical work and public performances address themes of survival, migration, and spiritual transformation.
+According to her Social Media Accounts Gondwe left Africa in June 2024 to travel to Italy and all over Europe to collaborate with people from Italy, Denmark, Germany and France and finally settled in Germany.
+She has two daughters living in Malawi.
+According to her Social Media accounts in 2025 she is now a legal german citizan able to vote in Germany.and meanwhile lives in her own house.